JonSno29/Weather_Forcast/README.md

 ## OVERVIEW:

-Using third party API'S, I created a weather forecast that displays time, humidity, wind-speed and temperature.
+Using the OpenWeather API, I created a weather forecast that displays time, humidity, wind-speed and temperature.

-The local storage shows recent searches and more information about each city searched.
+The OpenWeather API, retrieves weather data, the local storage shows recent searches and more information about each

+city searched.
 Unfortunately for me, The five day forecast is not showing up.
-In the near future, I will start this project all over.
+In the near future, I will start this

+project all over.

  ## User Story

 AS A traveler